Is Salary Sacrifice Worth It for a Car? Honest Guide 2026

 Is salary sacrifice really free for employers?

-Yes - in most cases.
-There is no net cost to employers for running an electric car salary sacrifice scheme, and they actually benefit from reduced employer National Insurance contributions on the sacrificed salary.
-This makes it one of the most attractive employee benefits available to offer.
+In most cases, yes.
+There is no net cost to employers for running an electric car salary sacrifice scheme, and they benefit from reduced employer National Insurance on the sacrificed salary.
+The Electric Car Scheme charges no set-up fee, which is part of why it works as one of the most attractive benefits a business can offer.
+You can read more about the employer side in our guide to how salary sacrifice works for companies.

 Do you need a credit check for salary sacrifice?

-No - salary sacrifice does not appear on your credit file because you are not taking on personal debt.
-The lease is held by your employer.
-However, your reduced gross salary may be relevant to mortgage lenders.
-See the section on mortgages below, and read more about credit checks and salary sacrifice.
+No. Salary sacrifice does not appear on your credit file because you are not taking on personal debt; the lease is held by your employer.
+Your reduced gross salary may still be relevant to mortgage lenders, which we cover below, and you can read more about credit checks and salary sacrifice separately.

 What Are the Downsides of Salary Sacrifice for a Car?

-Being honest about the downsides is important.
-Salary sacrifice is genuinely excellent for most employees — but it has real constraints that matter in specific circumstances.
+Being honest about the downsides matters.
+Salary sacrifice is genuinely excellent for most employees, but it carries real constraints in specific circumstances.

 Does salary sacrifice reduce your take-home pay?

 Yes.
-Your gross salary stays the same, but the sacrifice amount is deducted before you receive it, so your net (take-home) pay is lower.
-In the examples above, a basic-rate taxpayer sacrificing £550/month sees their net pay fall by roughly £418/month after tax and NI savings.
-That £418 is what they are actually paying for the car, insurance, servicing, and breakdown cover combined.
+Your gross salary stays the same, but the sacrifice amount comes out before you are paid, so your take-home pay is lower.
+In the examples above, a basic-rate taxpayer sacrificing £550 a month sees their net pay fall by roughly £418 a month after the tax and NI savings.
+That £418 is what they actually pay for the car, insurance, servicing and breakdown cover combined

 Will salary sacrifice affect your mortgage application?